 MSU, Van Andel Researchers Close to Slowing Parkinson’s

-A few years ago, Caryl Sortwell (above, left), a Michigan State University College of Human Medicine Parkinson’s researcher, was asked by Jeff MacKeigan (above, right), a scientist at Van Andel Research Institute, or VARI, to collaborate on research that could significantly slow the progression of Parkinson’s.
+A few years ago, Caryl Sortwell (above, right), a Michigan State University College of Human Medicine Parkinson’s researcher, was asked by Jeff MacKeigan (above, left), a scientist at Van Andel Research Institute, or VARI, to collaborate on research that could significantly slow the progression of Parkinson’s.

 The primary focus of the research?
 Take an existing drug used in Japan for treating a blood vessel condition and see if it’s just as effective in fighting Parkinson’s.

 Since MacKeigan was not a specialist in Parkinson’s research, he needed a partner like Sortwell to assist him.
 Thus a collaboration was born between two scientists at two different research institutions, a partnership that has spanned nearly six years.

 Sortwell is part of a team of Parkinson’s disease scientists who joined MSU in 2009.

 “We were excited when the Michigan State Parkinson’s team came here,” MacKeigan said, who joined VARI three years earlier.

 Several MSU labs, including Sortwell’s, are housed within the institute while the the university builds its new Grand Rapids Research Center down the street.

 Being nearby helps, but MacKeigan and Sortwell’s collaboration works thanks in large part to their complementary backgrounds and expertise.
 His doctoral degree is in microbiology and immunology.
 Sortwell’s is in neurobiology.
 His expertise is in discovering targets in diseased cells and then looking for existing drugs that can be repurposed to hit those targets.
 She specializes in Parkinson’s disease research and investigates the molecular mechanisms underlying the disease in order to develop new therapies.